Is gymflation real?

 About me

-Gymflation is nothing to do with Polecat, but we use the techniques here regularly.
+• Gymflation is nothing to do with Polecat - it’s a personal interest - but we use the techniques here regularly

 Premise

-Social media is distorting the perceived average strength level.
+Social media is increasingly distorting perceived strength standards.

 Plan